18 Hands-On Networking Labs

 But wait—we forgot interframe gaps!

-Ethernet requires 12-byte interframe gap (IFG) between packets:
+Ethernet also requires a 12-byte interframe gap (IFG) between packets:

 Worst Case: Small Packets